Manuri/mongodb-atlas-data-service/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/mongodb-atlas-data-service.svg?branch=master)](https://travis-ci.org/ballerina-guides/mongodb-atlas-data-service)

-# Database Interaction
+# MongoDB Atlas data service with Ballerina

 Ballerina supports manipulating data of a database quite easily.
+There are in-built as well as external clients available for interacting with various databases.
 > This guide walks you through exposing data from a MongoDB Atlas cloud database hosted on Google Cloud, as a RESTFul service.

 The following are the sections available in this guide.